MicrosoftDocs/azure-databases-docs/articles/cosmos-db/table/security/how-to-grant-data-plane-access.md

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - An existing Azure Cosmos DB for Table account.
-- An existing identity in Microsoft Entra ID.
+- One or more existing identities in Microsoft Entra ID.

 ## Get the account's unique identifier